 No affiliate campaign has ever worked long-term without any optimization efforts.

 Not even one, believe me.
-You need to tinker with it even a little bit.
+Be it display ads, video ads, or push ads campaigns, you need to tinker with it even a little bit.
 And to do that, you need tools.

 The nature of push ads makes them feel more personal.
 The sudden notification on a visitor’s phone about a great local offer creates an impression that it’s been hand-picked and custom-tailored.
 Don’t ruin this impression by targeting your audience broadly or worse, blindly.
 It’s useful to have the following targeting options: